-Student clubs act as essential partners in the educational experience for students in the Grazing Livestock Systems (GLS) degree program.
-Clubs provide co-curricular opportunities that complement the subject matter and activities in the classroom, foster student development, provide leadership experience by becoming club officers, and prepare students for life beyond the university.
-In addition, clubs provide students with the motivation and opportunity to become involved in campus activities, develop campus and community projects, learn more about their selected field of study, and explore career possibilities.
-Many students join clubs to interact with students who have similar backgrounds and interests, thereby enhancing their experience while at the University of Nebraska-Lincoln (UNL).
-Most clubs are student chapters of professional societies (e.g., Society for Range Management), and students have opportunities to attend local and national meetings of the professional societies.
+Student clubs act as essential partners in the educational experience for students in the Grassland Systems degree program.
+Clubs provide co-curricular opportunities that complement the subject matter and activities in the classroom, foster student development, provide leadership experience by becoming club officers and prepare students for life beyond the University.
+They provide students with the motivation and opportunity to become involved in campus activities, develop campus and community projects, learn more about their selected field of study and explore career possibilities.
+Most clubs are student chapters of professional societies (e.g. Society for Range Management) and students have opportunities to attend local and national meetings of the professional societies.

-Grazing Livestock Systems students are encouraged to be active members of clubs, especially those that are particularly relevant to range and forage sciences, animal science, or agricultural economics.
-In addition to joining the Grazing Livestock Systems Club, students might also consider joining some of the following clubs: Range Management, Block and Bridle, or Agricultural Economics/Agribusiness.
+Grassland Systems students are encouraged to be active members of clubs, especially those that are particularly relevant to range and forage sciences, animal science, or agricultural economics.
+In addition to joining the Grazing Livestock Systems Club, students might also consider joining some of the following clubs: Range Management Club, Block and Bridle, or Agricultural Economics/Agribusiness.
 Additional information on all Recognized Student Organizations (RSOs) may be found at Student Involvement's list of student organizations.

 - Producer seminars that feature producers who demonstrate expertise in some aspect of grazing management

 - GLS alumni panels to hear how GLS graduates are putting their knowledge to use

 - An internship symposium giving students the opportunity to share their internship experiences with other students, faculty, and guests; time for students to interact with members of the GLS Stakeholders Board and college administrators during a pre-symposium luncheon provided by the Center for Grassland Studies